stakater/developer-handbook/content/frontend/architecture/spa-applications-architecture.md

 ## File Imports

-Sort imports alphabetically (destructered imports as well), leave a space between imports so that you might able to distinguish between 3rd Party and Application imports.
+Sort imports alphabetically (de-structered imports as well), leave a space between imports so that you might able to distinguish between 3rd Party and Application imports.
 Increases readability when imports become large in number.

 Not Recommended: